federico-trotta/federico-trotta.github.io/docs/index.md

 - [Website](https://federicotrotta.com/)
 - [GitHub](https://github.com/federico-trotta)

-Now you can enjoy my portfolio by navigating throu the sections on the leftside bar!
+Now you can enjoy my portfolio by navigating through the sections on the leftside bar!

 ***